sdpython/sphinx-runpython/_doc/api/quote.rst

 quote
 =====

-A bloc to insert a quote from a book, a film...
+A block to insert a quote from a book, a film...

 Usage
 =====